Jaspreetsindhu/Digital-literacy-project/README.md

 • Project outcome summary

-How to View and/or Utilize the Project
+# How to View and/or Utilize the Project

-• Visit the project repository at [ URL here].
+• Visit the project repository at .

 • Look through task folders to find task files.